veerreshr/team-maker/README.md

 # The problem Team Maker solves

-A real time Problems that we have faced while finding a team to participate in hackathon.
-Finding a random teammate or a team, and synchronizing our abilities in the best way possible which is really hard to do with people we don’t know anything about
+A real-world issue we've encountered while looking for a team to participate in a hackathon is finding a random teammate or team and synchronising our abilities as best we can, which is extremely difficult to do with people we don't know anything about.
+Team Maker attempts to address this issue by allowing users to search for teams using multiple filters and learn about one another via user portfolios.

 <!-- ## Screenshots